-Unfortunately, the risks involved with short-term borrowing might seem worth it, if you’re really in a tough spot, with nowhere else to turn.
-It happens sometimes!
-The reason it is so easy to get approved for loans through businesses like these is that they are aware that you might not be able to pay it back…in fact, they count on you defaulting!
-And they make it very easy for you to “roll over” or “refinance” your defaulted loan.
+However, the risks involved with short-term borrowing might seem worth it if you aren’t sure where to turn.
+Emergency expenses happen!
+The reason it is so easy to get approved for loans through businesses like these is that they are aware that you might not be able to pay it back…in fact, they count on borrowers defaulting, and make it easy to “roll over” or “refinance” a defaulted loan.

 But here’s the trick.
 Any amount you pay on the loan simply goes toward the interest, not toward the principal (the original amount you needed to borrow).
 So the amount you have previously paid toward the first loan doesn’t actually pay down the total amount… the loan amount just gets bigger!

 The nation’s largest short-term lending company has publicly stated that their company does not make profit until a customer “rolls over” their loan four or five times.
-This means that the lenders want you to default on your loan so they can make money!
-The longer you stay in debt, the more profit they make from charging all those fees!
+Payday lenders benefit from customers defaulting because they can make more money!
+The longer a borrower is paying on a debt, the more profit they make from charging fees and interest!

 What CAN You Do?

-- Some churches and nonprofits will help you pay your rent or utilities if you fall behind.
+- Some churches and nonprofits will offerrent or utilities if you fall behind.
 If there is a nearby Catholic church, call to ask if they have a Society of St. Vincent de Paul conference.
 Or Click Here.